bsu-cs-jb/cs-411-docs/project-02/testing-script.md

 ## App Launch

 1. Scenario: App launches cleanly
-    - When I launch the app for the first time
+    1. When I launch the app for the first time
-    - **then** I should see a list of timer sets
+    2. **then** I should see a list of timer sets
-    - **and** the list can be empty or have an example set created
+    3. **and** the list can be empty or have an example set created
-    - **and** I should not see any popups or errors on launch
+    4. **and** I should not see any popups or errors on launch

 ## Timer Sets

 ### Core functionality

 1. Scenario: Add a new set
-    - When I tap "Add Set" button
+    1. When I tap "Add Set" button
-    - **then** I should be prompted for name
+    1. **then** I should be prompted for name
-    - When I enter the set name
+    1. When I enter the set name
-    - and tap the "Save" button
+    1. and tap the "Save" button
-    - **then** a new timer set should be shown with the provided name
+    1. **then** a new timer set should be shown with the provided name
 2. Scenario: Add multiple sets
-    - When I tap "Add Set" button and add more sets
+    1. When I tap "Add Set" button and add more sets
-    - **then** all timer sets should be visible with their names
+    1. **then** all timer sets should be visible with their names
 3. Scenario: Add one timer to set
-    - When I tap a set to view it
+    1. When I tap a set to view it
-    - **then** I should see the timer set with its name
+    1. **then** I should see the timer set with its name
-    - **and** there should not be any timers in the set
+    1. **and** there should not be any timers in the set
-    - When I tap the "Add Timer" button and provide name and duration
+    1. When I tap the "Add Timer" button and provide name and duration
-    - **then** I should see one timer in the set with name, duration, and controls
+    1. **then** I should see one timer in the set with name, duration, and controls
 3. Scenario: Add multiple timers to set
-    - When I add multiple timers to the set
+    1. When I add multiple timers to the set
-    - **then** I should see every timer in the set with name, duration, and controls
+    1. **then** I should see every timer in the set with name, duration, and controls
 3. Scenario: Set with many timers
-    - When I add 10+ timers to the set
+    1. When I add 10+ timers to the set
-    - **then** I should see every timer in the set with name, duration, and controls.
+    1. **then** I should see every timer in the set with name, duration, and controls
-    - **then** I should be able to scroll the timers to view them all
+    1. **and** I should be able to scroll the timers to view them all
-    - When I scroll the timers on and off the screen
+    1. When I scroll the timers on and off the screen
-    - **then** the timers should continue to operate correctly
+    1. **then** the timers should continue to operate correctly (continue to run and keep their name, remaining time, and duration)

 ### Edge cases